yonush/picoXpander/README.md

 ### Traffic crossing

-This simulates 4 way crossing with a pedestian light for two of the roads.
+This simulates 4 way crossing with a pedestrian light for two of the roads.

 - It is 130x88mm in size
 - Three buttons to interact with the lights